-7 Rules For Achieving An “A” Grade In English
+7 Rules For Getting An A Grade In English

-You also need to make sure of some set rules that run across the board with all English assignments.
+You should also be aware of some set rules that run across the board with all English assignments.
 One of the most important rules of English writing is following the TEEL method.
 TEEL stands for Topic, Evidence, Evaluation/Explanation, and Link.
 It is the basic structure for almost all paragraphs.

-Much of what I have outlined in the first reason comes from my own teachers.
+Much of what I have outlined in the first rule comes from my own teachers.
 Since high school, I have made it a priority to work closely with my teachers, tutors, lecturers, librarians, and various other staff members.
+Getting an A grade in English was vital to my university goals, so I went the extra mile to make sure it happened.
 I would 100% recommend doing the absolute same!
 Your teachers and school staff members are treasure troves of information.
 They are aware of every element in the task sheet, and have often spent endless hours themselves analysing the criteria and requirements of the task.

 If you do happen to stumble upon a teacher that refuses to work with you, doesn’t seem to care about you or your work, or outright seems to hate you, do not stress!
 There are ways around this issue.
 Possible solutions include sitting down with the teacher and personally discussing the situation or work, getting another teacher’s advice or opinion, or even heading to your Head of English to get them to help you out.
 At the end of the day, your teachers must be respected, but they are employed for the purpose of furthering your education.
 Take that opportunity!

 3. Getting an A grade means going beyond the task